pudly/schmopera-hugo/content/articles/aria-guides-mab-la-reine-des-mensonges.md

 </figure>

-* This is a place to coast, not to use energy.
-With your teacher, find a speech-like colour that allows you to basically recite in your speaking range, concentrating on smooth language and not fighting for baritonal sound.
+* This **(6)** is a place to coast, not to use energy.
+With your teacher, find a speech-like colour that allows you to basically recite in your speaking range, concentrating on smooth language and not fighting for tons of sound.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1590605444/media/2020/05/AriaGuide-Mab-p6-annotated_v5w9xv.jpg){{% /md %}}